 In this course students will learn about the U.S. legal system, including the civil, criminal, and juvenile systems.
 Legal professions will also be discussed.
 What law is and how laws are created are studied.
 Students conduct court observations.
 (Equivalent to CRM 219 and SOC 219).
+Students who take POL 219 may not take LAW 101 for credit.

-POL 221: The Modern Middle East
+POL 221 : The Modern Middle East